Fgc17/libuilderjs/readme.md

 ### LibBuilderJs

-While developing a library it can be real painful to write the index file manually, having to write code and then export export in the index file each time.
+While developing a library it can be real painful to write the index file manually, having to write code and then export the export in the index file each time.

 I wrote this script to automate the process of writing the index file, it recursively reads all files inside a given directory and generates an index file.

 ### Configuration

-The script should be configured using the "_lib-builder" key inside your library package.json, here is the possible options for it:
+The script should be configured using the "_lib-builder" key inside your library package.json, here are the possible options for it:

 ```ts
 // package.json